 When individually collected sensor data files are transported back to the lab, these files must be checked for errors and the data amended to an existing database to provide a continuous record of the water quality observations of interest (Figure 2, Box B2).
 I will develop a three-step process where:

 Step 1.
-Working with UF Library team, I will develop Python code that will distinguish files from each of the two types of sensors that make up the water quality sensor array (Star-Oddi or Diver), based on proper file naming convention.
+Working with UF Library team, I will help to develop Python code that will distinguish files from each of the two types of sensors that make up the water quality sensor array (Star-Oddi or Diver), based on proper file naming convention.

 Step 2.
 Python code will then check data for errors including duplicate observations or to check the sensor is identified properly in our database.
-As an example, all active and functioning sensors which are deployed in the field are stored in a data table in our MySQL database, where the start day, time, and location are recorded.
+This checking will be done by comparing observations downloaded from sensors to pre-defined minimum and maximum values determined for each sensor.
+An additional example is that all active and functioning sensors which are deployed in the field are stored in a data table in our MySQL database, where the start day, time, and location are recorded.
 If the data file list of sensors does not match the list of active sensors known in the database, then an error message will be reported.

 Step 3.
 MySQL will import all checked and correct observations in their appropriate tables.